openwallet-foundation/acapy-plugins/webvh/README.md

 ```

 Controller - The controller gets a message `Received witness response: attested` and will finish creating the did.
 The did should now be resolvable and available in local storage.

+## Protocols

+### Connecting to a witness service

+Once the controller is configured with a `server_url` and a `witness_id`, it can automatically discover and connect to a witness service:

+- **Server discovery**: The controller calls the WebVH server’s `/.well-known/did.json` via `WebVHServerClient.get_witness_services()` to obtain the list of witness services.
+- **Service selection**: It locates the service whose `id` matches the configured `witness_id`.
+- **Invitation resolution**: The controller reads the `serviceEndpoint` field from that service, which MUST be an out-of-band invitation URL (`... ?oob=...`).
+- **Connection establishment**: The controller passes this invitation URL to `OutOfBandManager.receive_invitation(...)` to create and/or reuse a DIDComm connection to the witness.

+### Requesting a DID path

+To request a new DID path (domain + namespace + alias) from the WebVH server:

+- **Request**: The controller calls `WebVHServerClient.request_identifier(namespace, alias)`, which translates to an HTTP `GET` on:
+  - `GET {server_url}?namespace={namespace}&alias={alias}`
+- **Server response**: The server returns a JSON containing:
+  - `parameters`: Method parameters **and server policies** that must be applied when creating the DID:
+    - `method` – the DID method identifier (e.g. `did:webvh:1.0`) that tells the controller which rules to follow.
+    - `witness.threshold` – the minimum number of witnesses that must attest each log entry.
+    - `witness.witnesses` – the list of witness identifiers (`id` values) that are allowed to attest for this DID.
+    - `watchers` – a list of mandatory watcher service URLs that should be notified on updates.
+    - `portability` – if `true`, the DID must be created as portable so it can be migrated between servers.
+    - `nextKeyHashes` – if present (as an empty list), indicates that prerotation is required and a `nextKeyHash` must be provisioned.
+  - `state.id`: A placeholder DID of the form `did:webvh:{SCID}:{domain}:{namespace}:{alias}`.

+This response is then used to create the preliminary DID document, update keys, and initial log entry.

+### Creating a log entry

+Log entries represent the DID’s history on the WebVH server:

+- **Preliminary document**: The controller builds a preliminary DID document with a fresh signing key, default authentication/assertion methods, and any requested DIDComm service entries.
+- **Parameters**: It computes the method parameters (e.g. portability, witness threshold, watcher list, update/next keys).
+- **Initial log entry**: Using `DocumentState.initial(...)`, the controller constructs the first history line (log entry) and signs it with the configured update key.
+- **Witnessing**:
+  - If the method requires a witness, the controller sends a witness request to the configured witness (self-witnessing or remote).
+  - The witness returns a Data Integrity Proof over the log entry’s `versionId`, or the controller waits for an attestation event.
+- **Publishing**: The controller calls `WebVHServerClient.submit_log_entry(log_entry, witness_signature)` to POST the log entry to the server.

+Subsequent updates (e.g. key rotation, deactivation) follow the same pattern using `DocumentState.create_next(...)` to generate the next history line.

+### Uploading an attested resource

+Generic attested resources (such as schemas, status lists, or other linked objects) follow a similar witness workflow:

+- **Preparation**: The controller (or resource author) builds the resource payload and signs it as required.
+- **Witnessing**:
+  - For self-witnessing, the witness adds its own Data Integrity Proof directly to the resource.
+  - For remote witnessing, the author sends an attested resource witness request; the witness verifies the proof and appends its own proof.
+- **Upload**: The author (or witness, depending on the flow) calls `WebVHServerClient.upload_attested_resource(...)`, which POSTs to the WebVH server:
+  - `POST {server_url}/{namespace}/{alias}/resources`
+  - Body: `{ "attestedResource": <attested_resource_with_witness_proof> }`
+- **Notification**: If watcher notifications are enabled, the controller uses `WebVHWatcherClient.notify_watchers(...)` to inform any configured watchers that a new resource has been published.

+### Updating WHOIS

+WHOIS data is published as a dedicated attested Verifiable Presentation (VP) linked to a DID:

+- **Preparation**:
+  - The controller (as holder) builds a WHOIS VP with `holder` set to the controller DID and one or more VCs describing WHOIS attributes.
+  - The presentation may already contain proofs on individual VCs (the controller can optionally verify these).
+- **Controller signing**:
+  - The controller overwrites the `holder` field to ensure it matches the controller DID.
+  - It then signs the VP using its DID authentication key (Data Integrity Proof with proofPurpose `authentication`).
+- **Upload to server**:
+  - The controller calls `update_whois` (ACAPy admin API), which internally invokes `WebVHServerClient.submit_whois(...)`.
+  - This results in a server call:
+    - `POST {server_url}/{namespace}/{alias}/whois`
+    - Body: `{ "verifiablePresentation": <whois_vp_with_controller_proof> }`
+- **Result**:
+  - The WHOIS VP becomes the authoritative WHOIS record for that DID on the WebVH server and can be resolved by clients that understand the WHOIS extension.

 ### Updating a DID